VNG-Realisatie/DIWI/README.md

 ### addUsers.sh

-Add an admin user to the local development keycloak instance
+Add an admin user to the local development keycloak instance, it will also create a diwi admin role and assign it to the admin user.

 ### compose.dev.sh